Why Agnico Eagle Mines (AEM) Dipped More Than Broader Market Today

-Agnico Eagle Mines (AEM) ended the recent trading session at $184.78, demonstrating a -5.77% change from the preceding day's closing price.
-This change lagged the S&P 500's daily loss of 0.28%.
-On the other hand, the Dow registered a loss of 0.44%, and the technology-centric Nasdaq decreased by 0.28%.
+Agnico Eagle Mines (AEM) closed the most recent trading day at $187.56, moving -2.35% from the previous trading session.
+The stock trailed the S&P 500, which registered a daily loss of 1.74%.
+Meanwhile, the Dow experienced a drop of 1.01%, and the technology-dominated Nasdaq saw a decrease of 2.38%.

-Heading into today, shares of the gold mining company had lost 11.13% over the past month, lagging the Basic Materials sector's loss of 9.78% and the S&P 500's loss of 3.59%.
+Shares of the gold mining company have depreciated by 20.15% over the course of the past month, underperforming the Basic Materials sector's loss of 13.13%, and the S&P 500's loss of 4.99%.

-The investment community will be closely monitoring the performance of Agnico Eagle Mines in its forthcoming earnings report.
-It is anticipated that the company will report an EPS of $3.36, marking a 119.61% rise compared to the same quarter of the previous year.
-Our most recent consensus estimate is calling for quarterly revenue of $4.01 billion, up 62.4% from the year-ago period.
+Investors will be eagerly watching for the performance of Agnico Eagle Mines in its upcoming earnings disclosure.
+The company's upcoming EPS is projected at $3.36, signifying a 119.61% increase compared to the same quarter of the previous year.
+In the meantime, our current consensus estimate forecasts the revenue to be $4.01 billion, indicating a 62.4% growth compared to the corresponding quarter of the prior year.

 Investors should also note any recent changes to analyst estimates for Agnico Eagle Mines.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the business outlook.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.73% higher.
-Agnico Eagle Mines currently has a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 4.73% increase.
+Agnico Eagle Mines is holding a Zacks Rank of #1 (Strong Buy) right now.

-Looking at its valuation, Agnico Eagle Mines is holding a Forward P/E ratio of 14.77.
-This indicates a premium in contrast to its industry's Forward P/E of 9.97.
+Looking at its valuation, Agnico Eagle Mines is holding a Forward P/E ratio of 14.47.
+For comparison, its industry has an average Forward P/E of 9.8, which means Agnico Eagle Mines is trading at a premium to the group.

 The Mining - Gold industry is part of the Basic Materials sector.
-Currently, this industry holds a Zacks Industry Rank of 43, positioning it in the top 18% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 50, which puts it in the top 21% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report